 Both towns were surrounded by walls and moats.
 In 1667-85 the fortifications around Portsmouth were rebuilt.
 New walls were built with many bastions (triangular towers).
 Two moats were dug outside the walls separated by a strip of land.
 Afterward, Portsmouth was one of the most heavily fortified towns in Europe.

 The town of Portsmouth had reached bursting point by the end of the 17th century.
 So people began to build houses north of the town on the area known as the Common, near the dockyard.
 So a new suburb called Portsmouth Common grew.
 In 1792 it changed its name to Portsea.

 This new suburb soon outgrew the original town, which became known as Old Portsmouth.
 In 1801 Portsea had a population of about 24,000 while Old Portsmouth had less than 8,000.
-Nevertheless it was not until the 1770's that the town walls were extended to include the new suburb.
+In the 1770s that the town walls were extended to include Portsea.

 In 1764 a body of men called the Improvement Commissioners was set up in Portsea.
-They had power to pave and clean the streets.
+They had the powers to pave and clean the streets.
 They also appointed a man called a scavenger who collected rubbish, with a cart, once a week.
-In 1768 a similar body was set up in Old Portsmouth.
-In 1776 they were given power to light the streets with oil lamps and from 1783 they appointed night watchmen to patrol the streets.
-However if we visited Portsmouth in the 18th century it would seem dirty, smelly and very crowded.
-At night the streets were dark and dangerous (although they were lit with oil lamps they were much darker than modern streets).
-There was also a lot of horse dung as well as dung from other animals in the streets.
+In 1768 a similar body of men was set up in Old Portsmouth.
+In 1776 they were given the power to light the streets with oil lamps and from 1783 they appointed night watchmen to patrol the streets.

 A History of Portsmouth